SainiRishabh01/Chat-Metrics-Report-Generator/README.md

 2. 🌐 Using the Streamlit Web Application
 For a user-friendly, interactive experience, leverage the Streamlit web application:
-Launch the App: Open your terminal and run:
+Launch the App: Open your terminal and run: streamlit run streamlit_app.py
-Bash
-streamlit run streamlit_app.py

 Access in Browser: A URL will be displayed in your terminal (typically http://localhost:8501).
 Open this link in your web browser.
 Upload Your Data: You'll find a file uploader within the application.
 Simply upload your data_dump.csv file.
 Generate and Download: The application will process your data, generate the metrics report, and provide a convenient button to download the report as an Excel file.

-📊 Metrics Breakdown
-Here's a closer look at the valuable insights you'll gain:

-Chat Metrics:
-Incoming Chats: The total number of chat conversations initiated.
-Unique Users: The count of distinct users who engaged in chat.
-Closed by Bot: The number of chats successfully resolved by automated bots.
-Bot Deflection Percentage: The proportion of chats handled by bots versus the total number of incoming chats, indicating bot effectiveness. $\qquad \text{Bot Deflection Percentage} = \frac{\text{Number of Chats Closed by Bot}}{\text{Total Incoming Chats}} \times 100%$
-Closed by Agents: The number of chats that required human agent intervention and were resolved by them.
-Agent Metrics:
-Avg Agent First Response Time (seconds): The average time taken by an agent to provide the initial response to a user's message.
-Avg Agent Chat Resolution Time (seconds): The average duration from the start of a chat to its final resolution by an agent.
-Average Agent CSAT Score: The mean Customer Satisfaction score provided by users after interacting with agents.
-Business Hours CSAT [10AM - 5PM]: The average CSAT score specifically for interactions occurring between 10:00 AM and 5:00 PM.
-Outside Business Hours CSAT: The average CSAT score for interactions taking place outside the defined business hours.
-Miscellaneous Metrics (Bonus Insights):
-Half-Hourly Chats: A breakdown of the number of chats initiated within each 30-minute interval throughout the day, revealing peak activity times.
-Agent Activity Analysis: For each agent, track the total time spent active in chats, the time they were free or available, and the cumulative total time recorded within the dataset.